-donors.

-• International experience will be considered an asset, including working with foreign experts and international
+- Extensive knowledge and expertise relevant to the Ukrainian water sector, especially in the topic of water tariff and water governance is mandatory. - International experience will be considered an asset, including working with foreign experts and international donors.

+Languaga Ukrainian Proficient/Native [C2]

+Language English Upper-intermediate [B2]

+• Tochnical knowlodgo of the finance /a

-Longuage Proficient/Native [C2] Language Language English Upper-intermediate [B2] Skills and competencies methods in the follo municipal wastew ge of the theories, principles, and owing areas: municipal water supply, ater treatment (centralized and revenue water, sustainable water ated disciplines.
+Skills and competencies

+Technical knowledge of the finance/accounting theories, principles and methods in the following areas: municipal water supply, municipal wastewater treatment (centralized and decentralized), non-revenue water, sustainable water management, and related disciplines.